shamscorner/vue-3-stackter/README.md

 ### Layouts

 You can add layouts in your project if you want.
-You will find a `default.vue` layout example in this project.
+You will find `default.vue` and `404.vue` layout examples in this project.
+For more details, check out [vite-plugin-vue-layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts).
+(Like [Nuxt layouts](https://nuxtjs.org/docs/2.x/directory-structure/layouts) system).

 ### Pages

 You can add pages to your project.
-You will find two example pages in the `pages` directory (`Home.vue` and `About.vue`). **Do not forget to register the pages in the `router`**.
-You will also find a `router/index.ts` file to register your pages.
+You will find some example pages in the `pages` directory (`index.vue`, `about/[name].vue`, and `[...all].vue`).
+For more details, check out [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages).
+(Like [Nuxt file system routing](https://nuxtjs.org/docs/2.x/features/file-system-routing)).

 ### Meta info